 Let’s imagine you’ve been seeing a guy for a few months.
 You’re falling head-over-heels, but he hasn’t made it quite clear where you stand.
 So, naturally your mind begins to race: Where is this going?
 Is there a reason why he won’t commit?
+What are the real reasons why he won’t commit to you?

 We’ve all been in relationship limbo, and it’s not a fun place to be.
 The truth is there are many reasons a man won’t commit, and most of those reasons he will never admit.
 “I’m just focused on my career right now” and “You’re great, but I can’t be the man you deserve” are among the most popular excuses.